-We’ve had some weak decades for supporting performances before, but that is definitely not the case here.
+We’ve had some weak decades of supporting performances, but that is definitely not the case here.
 The top eight performances are remarkably strong in their own ways, which made this a hard decade to judge ultimately.
 Still, judging is what we do, so it had to be done.

-When you come down to it, this performance really just comes down to adorable old man.
+This performance comes down to being an adorable old man.
 Don Ameche does it well, acting the part of a retired man re-discovering his youth with enthusiasm and comic verve, but there really isn’t much heft to his performance at all.
 His part doesn’t even have the touching moments we get from Wilford Brimley talking about life and death with his grandson.
 Ameche was a character actor for many years, so his Academy Award for this feel-good movie about aliens offering denizens of a retirement home the chance to live forever feels like a way of saying thanks for the service more than anything else.
 He’s adorable, but that’s about it.
 In a surprisingly strong field for supporting actors, there really isn’t anywhere else for this performance to go.

-Should have won in 1985: I might have gone with Klaus Maria Brandauer in Out of Africa or, more likely, William Hickey in Prizzi’s Honor.
+Should have won in 1985: I’d have gone with Klaus Maria Brandauer in Out of Africa.

-I know a lot of people cite Gielgud’s performance as Hobson, the butler to Dudley Moore’s titular bad boy, as the epitome of dry British humor, so it may come as something of a surprise that he’s at the bottom of the list.
+I know a lot of people cite Gielgud’s performance as Hobson, the butler to Dudley Moore’s titular bad boy, as the epitome of dry British humor.
 The truth is that there isn’t much more to the character than that.
 The only thing that saves him from the last spot is the tender sweetness Gielgud brought to his scenes where Hobson sets Arthur on the correct course in his life.
 While on his deathbed, no less.
 There’s a fatherly care that raises the character above being a mere butler, but it comes fairly little and fairly late in the game.
 His primary purpose is still to provide a sort of acid wit and a very proper foil to Arthur.
 He does it well, but at the end of the day here we are.

-Connery is great as the spry, feisty, and frequently brutal Jim Malone, who signs on with Kevin Costner’s Elliot Ness to take down the seemingly untouchable (natch) gangster Al Capone.
-Connery has a sprightly step and a twinkle in his eye as Malone tutors Ness in the ways of the underworld, creating the template for the ruthlessness necessary to take the country’s biggest mobster down.
-You really believe that Connery is the tough guy whose street smarts drive the whole operation, but like Nicholson, Connery is coasting on his own innate charisma in many moments.
-And while the movie suffers once Malone has been spectacularly killed off, there’s no big moment to the role, either.
+Connery is great as the spry and frequently brutal Jim Malone, who signs on with Kevin Costner’s Elliot Ness to take down the seemingly untouchable (natch) gangster Al Capone.
+Connery has a twinkle in his eye as Malone tutors Ness in the ways of the underworld, creating the template for the ruthlessness necessary to take the country’s biggest mobster down.
+You believe that Connery is the tough guy whose street smarts drive the whole operation, but Connery is coasting on his own innate charisma in many moments.
+And while the movie suffers once Malone has been killed off, there’s no big moment to the role, either.
 It seems that this award was mostly a sort of lifetime achievement award to the legendary James Bond actor.

-Somewhat alarmingly, much of The Killing Fields, a movie about the violence of Pol Pot’s regime in Cambodia, rests on the shoulders of an untested man with no acting experience at all.
-Haing S. Ngor was a Cambodian refugee living in California when he was cast in the key role of Dith Pran, the real Cambodian man who assisted a New York Times reporter in discovering the truth about Pol Pot’s regime.
-Pran miraculously survived the horrors of Pot’s regime for four years after the Times reporter was forced to flee the country, ultimately making his way to a refugee camp outside the country, where he could be rescued.
+Somewhat alarmingly, much of this movie rests on the shoulders of a man with no acting experience.
+Haing S. Ngor was a Cambodian refugee living in California when he was cast as Dith Pran, the real Cambodian man who assisted a New York Times reporter to discover the truth about Pol Pot.
+Pran miraculously survived the horrors of Pot’s regime for four years after the Times reporter was forced to flee the country, ultimately making his way to a refugee camp where he could be rescued.
 The second half of the movie is largely Pran’s story.
 Casting a man who was not an actor to portray the horrors he was subjected to seems like madness, except that for Ngor it wasn’t really acting.
-He had survived it all himself.
+He had survived it all.
 His ability to portray Pran, and so successfully, is an honor both to Pran, to himself, and to all of his countrymen and women.

-Should have won in 1984: Ngor deserved it.
+Should have won in 1984: Adolph Caesar in A Soldier’s Story.

-There have been a lot, and I mean a lot, of dim-bulb funny men in movies.
-Rarely, however, are they executed as well as Kevin Kline’s Otto, a low-level thug with delusions of grandeur.
+There have been a lot of dim-bulb funny men in movies, but rarely are they executed as well as Kevin Kline’s Otto, a low-level thug with delusions of grandeur.
 He speaks nonsensical Italian to get Jamie Lee Curtis in the mood for love (“Benito Mussolini!”), is in serious need of anger management classes, and he absolutely hates being called stupid.
 Kline is an actor who can do drama very well, but he really comes to life with comedy.
 In a wild comedic caper that frequently dips into the bizarre, Kevin Kline ran away with the show.
-I mean think about that for a second: this movie stars several alums of Monty Python, including John Cleese.
-Comedic capers with dips into the bizarre are what made them famous.
-Yet Kevin Kline stole the entire movie.
-Ladies and gentlemen, that takes immense skill.
+Think about that for a second: this movie stars several alums of Monty Python, including John Cleese.
+Comedic capers with dips into the bizarre are what made them famous, yet Kevin Kline stole the entire movie.
+That takes immense skill.

 Should have won in 1988: Kline ran away with the competition.

 These days, it comes as no surprise to describe a Denzel Washington performance as towering and full of angry bravado.
 It’s his specialty.
-It could almost be called his calling card–worthy of the scorn I gave Nicholson and Connery when calling them out for coasting in their performances.
-But Washington, to his credit, doesn’t employ it as lazily as they sometimes do.
-And anyway, back in 1989 it was something of a jolt to see such a powerful performance–and Washington was too early in his career for anything to be called routine.
 Here, Washington plays Trip, an angry former slave who signs on with the 54th–the Union army’s only all-black unit of soldiers–to fight in the Civil War.
 Trip burns with rage and resentment.
 He’s in your face and unforgiving, but it’s all a big show to mask the deep hurts he carries inside (not to mention the hurts he carries in the form of flogging scars on his back).
 You can sum his performance up with the powerful moment Trip defiantly refuses to break eye contact with his superior officer while getting flogged, releasing just one single tear.
 It’s a shocking, unforgettable moment.

 Should have won in 1989: Washington owned this year.

-In creating this ranking, I moved people around a lot.
-The only two performances that never moved at all were Don Ameche and Michael Caine.
-Essentially, that means that I came into this list knowing exactly who the best and worst were.
 I’m iffy on Woody Allen films, so when I saw Hannah and Her Sisters I never expected to be blown away.
 But I was.
 By the performances, I mean.
-The movie is only so-so–the constantly swelling music in the background gave me a headache after a while, for one thing; Woody Allen’s insistence on writing himself into all of his scripts is another complaint.
+The movie is only so-so.
 As the husband of the titular Hannah, Michael Caine goes on an astonishing journey.
-He becomes totally, helplessly infatuated with Hannah’s sister Lee (yep, that makes her his sister-in-law), and desperately chases after her.
+He becomes totally, helplessly infatuated with Hannah’s sister Lee and desperately chases after her.
 Nervously.
 Awkwardly.
 Guiltily.
 Aggressively.
 Somehow charmingly.
 They begin an affair.
 Inevitably perhaps, things begin to fall apart.
-Caine somehow manages to convincingly embody all of those emotions and make it look easy.
+Caine somehow manages to make this full arc look easy.
 He makes the situation, and by association the entire plot, believable.
 It’s astonishing how good he is in this movie.
-There’s no question about it in my mind: in a surprisingly strong decade for Best Supporting Actors, Michael Caine deserves the crown.

 Should have won in 1986: Caine absolutely deserved his first win.